 “The portion of the resolution that calls for the ISBE to take over the IHSA put us all on the defensive initially,” said Wauconda High School Principal and IHSA Board President Dan Klett.
 “The Representative has publicly stated that is no longer her intention, which has brought some comfort to this process.”

 Klett continued, “Our Board is charged with the oversight of the IHSA and many of the Association’s operations that have been called into question.
 For the sake of our member schools, the representatives of the General Assembly and the general public, we felt it was important to begin this process immediately.
 Thus, I have asked Dr. Hickman and his staff to address Representative Chapa LaVia’s concerns she expressed on the floor to the General Assembly.
 We hope this can be an amicable first step in this process and look forward to discussing this in greater detail.”

-of the House Floor featuring Representative Chapa LaVia addressing IHSA issues are posted in their entirety below, followed by an IHSA explanation and comments from IHSA Executive Director Marty Hickman when relevant:
+of the House Floor featuring Representative Chapa LaVia addressing IHSA issues are posted below, followed by an IHSA explanation and comments from IHSA Executive Director Marty Hickman when relevant:

 The IHSA privately contracts individuals each year to write questions for the IHSA Scholastic Bowl State Series.
 In the weeks leading up to the 2013 Scholastic Bowl State Finals, one of the tournament question writers accused two other question writers of plagiarism.
 Each year, multiple questions will face scrutiny among the group for a variety of reasons, including plagiarism.
 A privately contracted editor (Sister John Baricevic, Belleville) hears the arguments and makes a final determination on whether certain questions are used or not.
 In an attempt to avoid future accusations the IHSA has since added computer software that aids in making questions “pristine” and avoiding plagiarism.